-Broodstock Collection: Broodstock will be collected for this program mainly at Lyle Falls from (April -July, Castile Falls (May-August) and, in some years, at the Klickitat Hatchery (April-August).
-No listed fish mortalities have been observed during broodstock collection activities at the Klickitat Hatchery (R. Ballard, WDFW pers. comm.
-2004).
-The operation of the new adult collection facilities at Lyle Falls and Castile Falls will likely result in some (~50) ESA-listed steelhead being handled as the facilities will be operated during times of the year when steelhead may be migrating to spawning grounds.
-However, as noted, the data collected on adults at the Klickitat River Hatchery has shown that mortality is unlikely.
-Additionally, the facilities will be designed to meet NMFS passage and handling criteria which should minimize stress and associated mortality rates on handled fish.
+Broodstock Collection: Broodstock will be collected for this program mainly at Lyle Falls from (April -July, Castile Falls (May-August) and, at the Klickitat Hatchery (April-August).
+No listed fish have been observed during broodstock collection activities at the Klickitat Hatchery (J. Rau, YKFP pers. comm.
+2013).
+The operation of the new adult collection facilities at Lyle Falls and Castile Falls will likely result in some ESA-listed steelhead being handled as the facilities will be operated during times of the year when steelhead may be migrating to spawning grounds.
+These two facilities have been constructed to meet NMFS passage and handling criteria which should minimize stress and associated mortality rates on handled fish.